spencer-t-boone/GIGANTES-task-3/family_continuation_prototype/README.md

 To run the software, the user will require the following Python modules: NumPy, SciPy, copy, Matplotlib.

 ## Usage and test cases

+The script *test_script_saturn_enceladus.py* contains a number of validation cases and additional test cases that can be used to test the functionalities of this package.